mlgranger540/matt-lloyd-writes-static/README.md

 ![Contact page](assets/docs/readme-images/contact.png)

 The last page contains a form to sign up to the author's mailing list, including first name, surname, email, and checkboxes to determine which books the user would like to receive email updates on.
 There is also a contact card with links to email and social media, which all open in a new tab when clicked.
-On mobile these stack rather than display side by side.
+On mobile the two cards stack rather than display side by side.

 ### Footer